frederikheld/treecam/src/camera/README.md

 Use the accroding value an number for `config.txt` on the SD card as well!

+## Set Timezone

+In order to have your services triggered at the right time and to have your timestamps in order, you can set your local timezone for the _camera_ container.
+This can be done in `docker-compose.yml` in the parent directory.
+Default is `Europe/Berlin`.

-## Configuration
+## Configure _camera_ services

-_TreeCam_ comes with different services that each can use different features.
+_camera_ comes with different services that each can use different features.
 The configuration for all of those can be done via `config.json`.

 Please rename `config.json_template` to `config.json` and fill in the values according to the detailled description below.